proveskit/circuitpy_flight_software/README.md

 3. Install required packages `pip install -r requirements.txt`

 ## Precommit hooks
 Everytime you make a change in git, it's called a commit.
 We have a tool called a precommit hook that will run before you make each commit to ensure your code is safe and formatted correctly.

 To install the precommit hook:
 1. Install the precommit hook with `pre-commit install`

+To run the precommit hook:
+1. Run the precomit hook against all files with `pre-commit run --all-files`

 ## General Structure:
 - **boot.py** This is the code that runs on boot and initializes the stack limit